 How much patience do they take?
 All of it.

-Of course they’re not actually all that similar, it’s just fun to draw comparisons isn’t it.
-After all, a kid will grow up pretty much no matter what; a startup can die if the founder notices that another startup is similar, has a good designer, and just got $600k on AngelList.
+Of course they’re not actually that similar, humans just like to draw comparisons.
+After all, a kid will grow up pretty much no matter what; a startup usually dies regardless of and often due to the actions of the founders, for myriad reasons.

 I think drawing comparisons is not only unnecessary but useless.
-Even supposing these two endeavors are similar…. so what?
-What are you going to do differently today?
+Even supposing these two endeavors were similar…. so what?
+What would you do differently tomorrow?

-But one thing both share is not only important, it’s one of those few things in life which alters your being in a way that can never be undone and forever changes who you are and how you view and interact with the world.
+But one thing both share is not only important, it’s one of those things in life which alters your being in a way that can never be undone, forever changing who you are and how you interact with the world.

 Both are a crucible.

 Meaning, a fiery place that will test your limits, not by probing them but by violently exceeding them, all of the time.
 A newborn feeds every three hours and one like ours takes an hour to fall asleep between those hours.
-Ours had colic, in which she screamed for 6 hours a day, every day, for three months.
-Listen to your daughter scream for hours, catch 2-4 hours of sleep here and there, and retain your sanity.
+Ours had colic, in which means she screamed for 12 hours a day, every day, for three months.
+Try doing that while retaining your sanity.

 I distinctly remember holding Abby out at arms length, thinking, “This is why they say ‘Don’t shake a baby.’”
-Until that moment I thought that Public Service Announcement was hilarious – who would throttle an innocent 7-pound newborn?
-Now I know.
-I would have shaken that baby.
+Until that moment I thought that Public Service Announcement was hilarious—who would throttle an innocent 7-pound newborn?
+Oh, it’s me.
+I would have.

 There’s only a few times in my life where I’ve been taken to the brink, physically and mentally.
 Aside from Abby’s colic, all of them have been in startups.
-You’ve already read pithy Tweets about the “roller coaster o’ emotions,” you’ve wondered whether you have the fortitude to quit your job, and you’ve read books like The Dip (Know when to quit so you don’t waste your time, but don’t quit when it’s hard because winners push through the pain.)
+You’ve already read pithy Tweets about the “roller coaster o’ emotions,” you’ve wondered whether you have the fortitude to quit your job, and you’ve read books like The Dip1.

-You’ve read the words, now know that they’re mere words.
+You’ve read the words, now you see that they’re only words.
+Words that don’t help much, not really.
 You have to live it.

 Just like having kids, you won’t understand until you do it.
 But if you do it, even if you “fail,” you will come out stronger than you could have ever been without it.
 Stronger, wiser, ready for the next thing, never able to go back to being a cog, eyes opened.